otrv4/otrv4/otrv4.md

 #### Non-Interactive-Auth Message

-This message terminates the non-interactive DAKE and might also contain an encrypted data message.
-This is highly recommended.
+This message finishes the non-interactive.
+It contains a key-only unforgeable message authentication code function.
+Bob sends it to Alice to commit to a choice of his ECDH ephemeral key and his DH ephemeral key, and to acknowledge Alice's ECDH ephemeral key and DH ephemeral key.
+This message might also contain an attached encrypted message, which is highly recommended.

 A valid Non-Interactive-Auth message is generated as follows: